 While he doesn’t speak to cannabis specifically, drug reform has everything to do with cannabis and the steps several states have taken to legalize and decriminalize it.

-If you watch PBS, you probably know Rick Steves as he’s taken through a tour of almost every major European city, helping to plan your own oversees adventure.
+If you watch PBS, you probably know Rick Steves as he’s taken through a tour of almost every major European city, helping to plan your own overseas adventure.

 But you probably don’t know that the travel writer uses his platform to advocate for cannabis legislation, a shock considering he’s an older, dorkier (but lovable) public TV personality.